dan13l80/Team-Profile-Generator/README.md

 ```

 ## Usage
 After cloning the repo and installing the required npm packages, use the command line to navigate to the root of the application and run `node index`.
-Follow prompts to add team members to your roster.
-Only one manager can be added per team.
-Your generated team roster page will be created in the `./dist` folder.
+Follow prompts to add team members to your Profile.
+Your generated team profile page will be created in the `./dist` folder.

 ### Video Demo
 A video demonstration of the application [YouTube](https://youtu.be/mjaTXvkpAcU).